GSA/ficam-playbooks/_piv/engineer/01_firefox.md

 | **Linux**  | /usr/lib/ | pkcs11.so |
 | **Ubuntu** | /usr/lib/x86_64-linux-gnu/ | opensc-pkcs11.so |

 * Click _Open_ and verify that the module has been loaded.
-Then, click _OK_ to return to the _Privacy & Security_ options.
+Then click _OK_ to return to the _Privacy & Security_ options.

 ### Import PIV Issuer Certificate
 * Click the _View Certificates_ button.
 If prompted, enter your PIV credential PIN.
 * Click the _Authorities_ tab from the top navigation.
-* Click the _Import_ button to import a copy of your PIV credential issuer's Certification Authority (CA) certificate.
+* Click the _Import_ button to import a copy of your PIV credential issuer's certification authority (CA) certificate.
 When prompted, trust the certificate for identifying websites _and_ email users.
 * Click _OK_ and restart _Firefox_.

 ### Test Authentication